 10 September 2012 Four future F-35A pilots began the training and flying portion of the operational utility evaluation at Eglin AFB.
 309th Aircraft Maintenance Unit tasking would end after the completion of the evaluation.
 (See entry for 13 January 2011).
 24 September 2012 Mr. Charles E. Buchanan took over the 56th Range Management Office from Mr. James R. Uken.
-September 2012 The Army Corp of Engineers let contracts for the F-35A Academic Training Center, and the first and second F-35A Operations and Aircraft Maintenance Unit buildings at Luke AFB.
-5 October 2012 Secretary of the Air Forces Public Affairs office announced all F-22, T-38 and F-16 moves were on hold until spring 2013 16-18 October 2012 AETC held SATAF #5 at Holloman AFB, New Mexico, to work the details to move Luke AFB F-16s to Holloman AFB 6 November 2012 AETC levied a 30 percent reduction in temporary duty spending across the command.
-19 November 2012 The 56 FW established the Community Support Coordinator office to teach Airmen to be more resilient.
-1 December 2012 The 56 FW's Operating Location-A at Holloman AFB, New Mexico inactivated and 56 FW's Detachment 1 activated in its stead 6 December 2012 Marked 30 years of F-16 operations at Luke AFB, see 6 December 1982.
-27 December 2012 The 56th Operations Group changed the Intelligence Office under the group to an Intelligence Flight in the 56th Operations Support Squadron 10 January 2013 Reported that Congress approved a one year delay in the movement of F-16s to Holloman AFB 14 January 2013 Due to budgetary issues, CSAF directed a Civilian hiring freeze 15 February 2013 Brigadier General Rothstein cancelled the 2013 Open House scheduled for 16-17 March 2013 due to uncertainty over the USAF budget.
+September 2012 The Army Corp of Engineers let contracts for the F-35A Academic Training Center, & the first & second F-35A Operations & Aircraft Maintenance Unit buildings at Luke AFB.
+5 October 2012 SECAF/PA announced all F 22, T-38 and F 16 moves were on hold until spring 2013 16-18 October 2012 AETC held SATAF #5 at Holloman AFB, New Mexico, to work the details to move Luke AFB F 16s to Holloman AFB 6 November 2012 AETC levied a 30 percent reduction in temporary duty spending across the command 19 November 2012 The 56th Fighter Wing established the Community Support Coordinator office to teach Airmen to be more resilient.
+1 December 2012 The 56th Fighter Wing's Operating Location-A at Holloman AFB, New Mexico inactivated and 56th Fighter Wing's Detachment 1 activated in its stead 6 December 2012 Marked 30 years of F-16 operations at Luke AFB, see 6 December 1982.
+27 December 2012 The 56th Operations Group moved Intelligence from an Intelligence Office under the group to an Intelligence Flight in the 56th Operations Support Squadron 10 January 2013 Reported that Congress approved a one year delay in the movement of F 16s to Holloman AFB 14 January 2013 Due to budgetary issues, CSAF directed a Civilian hiring freeze 15 February 2013 Brigadier General Rothstein cancelled the 2013 Open House scheduled for 16-17 March 2013 due to uncertainty over the USAF budget.
 The Air Force later cancelled all open houses/air shows.
-20 February 2013 Contractor Field Team completed the last 5.2 modification on a total of 58 F-16s 1 March 2013 Sequestration went into effect 6 March 2013 AETC held a Program Management Review on the Lockheed F-35A Lightning II Pilot Training Center-1 at Luke AFB.
+20 February 2013 Contractor Field Team completed the last 5.2 modification on a total of 58 F 16s 1 March 2013 Sequestration went into effect 6 March 2013 AETC held a Program Management Review on the Lockheed F-35A Lightning II Pilot Training Center-1 at Luke AFB.
 It found extremely tight timelines to be ready for first aircraft arrival in February 2014